Icyelut/deviled-eggs/README.md

 These dummy eggs have the same game/music/manual files as their base Japanese game, and therefore are out of scope for datting.
 An egg is determined to be a dummy if it is region 1 and has no unique files of it's own.

+The archive number is simply sequential by processing order, which is determined by sorting productId ascending.

 ### Revision determination

 Multiple eggs are considered revisions of each other if the set {game_filename, manual_filename, music_filename} is different while the following fields are identical: